By Mellany Armstrong

 “We want to cater to individuals who want to travel and want to do something new,” she said.
 Her first group of eight travelers includes people in creative design fields as well as medical students.

 Carrozza and a co-host will give the travelers tours of neighborhoods in Rome and Florence, with time for art built in.
-Kits containing compressed charcoal, water color pencils and water color paints will be given to each budding artist, and Carrozza will teach them how to use the tools, as well as the basics of shadow, light, perspective and figure drawing.
+Kits containing compressed charcoal and water color paints will be given to each budding artist, and Carrozza will teach them how to use the tools, as well as the basics of shadow, light, perspective and figure drawing.

 “There are perfect places around Rome where we can set up and draw landscapes,” she said.
 “It’s a great opportunity to capture those memories by hand, not just in photographs.”